kayla-sison-126/Fish-Facts/README.md

 ## Notes

+Describe any challenges encountered while building the app.

-I did not have time to implement a flip animation, especially because I would have to refactor my program to better match the resource given for the card flip animation.
+* I did not have time to implement a flip animation, especially because I would have to refactor my program to better match the resource given for the card flip animation.

 ## License